Get to Know Little Rock's LGBTQ-Owned and Operated Businesses

 Also located in the quaint Heights neighborhood, Domestic Domestic was founded in 2013 as a collaboration of sorts, adopting a modern-day approach to quality, time-tested goods.
 The shop specializes in well-made objects created by people who live their dreams.
 Owner Heather Smith believes in the quality of American-made goods and has a passion for connecting her customers with the best products possible.
 Their newly expanded shop is one of the best places in Little Rock to find a curated selection of high-quality, American-made gifts and goodies.

-River Market District, Lucky Lou's is a neighborhood bar where everyone –even pets– is welcome.
+Located in Little Rock's River Market District, Lucky Lou's is a neighborhood bar where everyone –even pets– is welcome.
 The location near the heart of Little Rock's nightlife scene makes them the perfect spot for an afternoon drink or a night out with friends.
-Though it may be one of the city's smallest bars, best friends and co-owners Laura Butler and Laura Berryhill make sure that Lucky Lou's is always big on personality and big on love.
+Though it may be one of the city's smallest bars, best friends and co-owners Laura Butler and Laura Berryhill make sure that Lucky Lou's is always big on personality and big on love

 The Kaleidoscope LGBTQ+ Film Festival